HimejiDev/Eleven/README.md

 ## How to use Eleven 🤔

-To add Eleven to your Discord server, simply click on [this link](https://discord.com/api/oauth2/authorize?client_id=1033058803035422760&permissions=4398046511095&scope=bot%20applications.commands).
-You can revoke some of the permissions of the bot, but if you do some of the features/commands will not work.
+To add Eleven to your Discord server, simply click on [this link](https://discord.com/api/oauth2/authorize?client_id=1033058803035422760&permissions=8&scope=bot%20applications.commands).
 Once Eleven is in your server, just start using its commands! 🎉

+##### You can also use [this link](https://discord.com/api/oauth2/authorize?client_id=1033058803035422760&permissions=4398046511095&scope=bot%20applications.commands), but if you do not give all the permissions, some of the features/commands will not work.

 ## Feedback 📣